 A complete physical examination, including a drug screening test, by the OTP's physician must be conducted before admission to the OTP.
 A full medical exam, including results of serology and other tests, must be completed within 14 days of admission.
-The physician shall ensure members have a Substance Use or Opioid Use Disorder.
+The physician must ensure members have a substance use or Opioid use disorder (OUD).
 The member must have been addicted to opiates for at least one year before admission for treatment, or meet exception criteria, as set in federal regulations, as determined by a physician.